SRam3/API-products-administration/README.md

-# Flask-CRUD-App
+# Products Administration

-The purpose of this API rest is to have an initial schema to understand how HTTP conventions are used.
+The purpose of this software is to implement an API to products administration for a coffee shop.
-I haved implemented a dictionary as a database